Devorein/VIM-Fundamentals/data/files-remaps-1.md

 ---
 path: "/files-remaps-1"
-title: "Files and Navigations - Remaps part 1"
+topic: "Files and Navigations - Remaps part 1"
 order: "13A"
 section: "Navigation"
 description: "Coconut oil in hand, you are ready to navigate some files with NetRW."